Overview

 -

 CT scan.
-This specialized X-ray is usually the first test used to detect bleeding in the brain or another type of stroke.
+This specialized X-ray is usually the first test used to assess for bleeding in the brain or another type of stroke.
 The test produces images that are 2D slices of the brain.

-A CT angiogram can create more-detailed images of the arteries providing blood flow in the brain.
-The test involves injecting dye that makes it easier to observe blood flow.
+A CT angiogram can create detailed images of the arteries providing blood flow in the brain.
+The test involves injecting dye into the vein that makes it easier to observe blood flow.
 It also can detect the presence of an aneurysm.

 -